zbx-sadman/WSUS/README.md

 ###Hints
 - To see available metrics, run script without "-Key" option: _powershell -File C:\zabbix\scripts\wsus\_miner.ps1 -Action "Get" -Object "Status"_;
 - To measure script runtime use _Verbose_ command line switch;
 - To get on Zabbix Server side properly UTF-8 output when have non-english (for example Russian Cyrillic) symbols in Computer Group's names, use  _-consoleCP **your_native_codepage**_ command line option.
-For example to convert from Russian Cyrillic codepage (CP866): _...wsus\_miner.ps1 ... -consoleCP CP866_.
+For example to convert from Russian Cyrillic codepage (CP866): _...wsus\_miner.ps1 ... -consoleCP CP866_;
+- If u need additional symbol escaping in LLD JSON - just add one more calls of _$InObject.Replace(...)_  in _Prepare-ToZabbix_ function;
+- Running the script with PowerShell 3 and above may be require to enable PowerShell 2 compatible mode;
+- To measure script runtime use _Verbose_ command line switch,

 Beware: frequent connections to WSUS may be nuke host server, make over 9000% CPU utilization and yours requests will be processeed slowly.
 To avoid it - don't use small update intervals with Zabbix's Data Items and disable unused.